General Terms And Conditions Of Sale Of DHL Express France

 8.4 Additional charges

-Any surcharge, temporary or definitive, attributable to national or international legislation or regulations (e.g. strengthening of IATA conditions), to a procedure, practice or to the exit from the United Kingdom of the European Union, will be invoiced by DHL to the Instructing Party 30 calendar days after the sending to the latter of a written notification informing him of such invoicing.
+Any surcharge, temporary or definitive, attributable to national or international legislation or regulations (e.g. strengthening of IATA conditions), will be invoiced by DHL to the Instructing Party 30 calendar days after the sending to the latter of a written notification informing him of such invoicing.

 8.5 Customs clearance

-The amount of duties and taxes related to imports is calculated according to the regulations in force.
+The amount of duties and taxes related to Customs Operations is calculated according to the regulations in force.

 To cover its costs (advance for customs and administrative handling), DHL will invoice in addition of the duties and taxes applicable a flat rate subject of the VAT according to applicable local rules.